CuukyOfficial/CuukyOfficial/README.md

 ## Hi there, I'm Cuuky 👋

-My former name is Mattis Kaiser and this is my GitHub profile.
+My former name is Mattis Kaiser and this is my GitHub profile. <br>
+On my profile you will find a lot of projects of mine.
+Over the last years, I have developed a veriety of applications, which today, I want to share with the world instead of them laying around on my computer.
+Unfortunately most of my applications are so incredibly outdated or are using deprecated/private API that there is no use in even publishing them here.
+But for my other projects: feel free to look through them, I hope you will find something useful!

 ## 🖥️ Script and programming languages of mine
 Ordered by skill level